 In July 2003, we entered into a broad collaboration agreement with Sanofi (formerly Aventis) to discover, develop and commercialize antibody-based products.
-The collaboration agreement provides Sanofi with worldwide development and commercialization rights to new antibody-based products directed to targets that are included in the collaboration, including the right to use our TAP technology and our humanization technology in the creation of products directed to these targets.
-The product candidates (targets) currently in development under the collaboration include SAR3419 (CD19), SAR650984 (CD38), SAR566658 (DS6, also known as CA6) and at least one earlier-stage compound that has yet to be disclosed.
+The collaboration agreement provides Sanofi with worldwide development and commercialization rights to new antibody-based products directed to targets that are included in the collaboration, including the exclusive right to use our maytansinoid TAP technology in the creation of products directed to these targets.
+The product candidates (targets) currently in development under the collaboration include SAR3419 (CD19), SAR650984 (CD38), SAR566658 (DS6, also known as CA6) and two earlier-stage compounds that have yet to be disclosed.
 For each of the targets included in the collaboration at this time, we are entitled to receive up to a total of \$21.5 million in milestone payments, plus royalties on the commercial sales of any resulting products.